Exploring Complex Questions Learning Communities

 New students will receive an email survey in the summer and be able to pick the four learning communities that most interest them.
 This survey will be used to place students into classes.

-This seminar introduces students to the liberal arts through an interdisciplinary discussion of the locus of a moving, experiencing self as the foundation of cognition and being in the world--the body.
+This seminar introduces students to the liberal arts through an interdisciplinary discussion of the locus of a moving, experiencing self as the foundation of cognition and being in the world — the body.
 The course includes interdisciplinary plenaries that explore both text and movement in the form of somatic/dance practices.
-Both textual analysis and movement investigate the body's relationship to power as both shaped by, and resisted through, religion, race, gender, and dis/ability.
+Both textual analysis and movement investigate the body's relationship to power as both shaped by, and resisted through, culture, race, gender, and dis/ability.
 Through exploration of the body historically and politically at both the local and global level, the course begins with and continually returns to the most basic question: What is the body?
-How do the boundaries of the body exist in intersection with the environment and/or with other soma, which is the body’s interactions with organisms at the environmental and cellular level?
-What constitutes the body in a world increasingly shaped by environmental risk, climate change, and nuclear waste?
+How do the boundaries of the body exist in intersection with the environment?
 How is the body a site of memory, trauma, or resistance?

 Though we frequently call something “just” or “unjust,” we rarely reflect on these concepts themselves.
 What makes a government, a societal institution, or a cultural practice just or unjust?
 How does the experience of injustice vary across contexts?
 How can individuals respond to long-standing injustices?
 In short, what would it take to form a more just society?